-One of the most popular things in Japanese mythology is the yokai.
-The famous spirits and creatures that inhabit the earth with us.
+One of the most popular things in Japanese mythology is yokai.
+The famous spirits and creatures that inhabit the earth along with us.
 There are thousands of them, and in this article we are going to talk about the Tsuchinoko [槌の子].

 Curiosity: Pokemon Dunsparce was inspired by this Japanese yokai.

-Have you seen any Tsuchinoko?
+Have you ever seen a Tsuchinoko?

 This is a question that is very difficult to answer positively.
 After all, this is a yokai, a creature from Japanese folklore.
 But it's pretty easy to mistake a snake bloated with food for this creature.
 Maybe that's where the rumors about these beings being seen come from.